lino-framework/lino/docs/dev/ml/extjs.rst

 people than the empoyees of the company who wrote the application.
 See :doc:`/about/license` for details.

-Whether to use a status bar to display certain messages to the user.

 .. class:: Plugin

   .. attribute:: use_statusbar

-    Whether to use a statusbar.
-Default is `False` since this is not really useful.
+    Whether to use a status bar to display certain messages to the user.
+    Default is `False` since currently this is not really useful.

   .. attribute:: media_base_url

-  .. attribute:: media_root

-    Path to the ExtJS root directory.
-Only used when :attr:`media_base_url` is None, and when the `media` directory has no symbolic link named `extjs` pointing to the ExtJS root directory.

     The URL from where to include the ExtJS library files.